-A tile roof installed on your property will provide you with unmatchable style and protection.
+A new tile roof will provide you with unmatchable style and protection.
 Stone, clay, and concrete tiles are built to last.
 Some options come with 50-year guaranteed performance warranties.
 Long-wearing and durable, these roofing materials add a sense of permanence to any home, as well as a touch of distinction that will enhance the curb appeal of the property.
 Whether you need a tile roof repair or a replacement, make Ace Roofing your first call.

 To learn more about the advantages of a tile roof, contact our team today for a free consultation.
-We are a family-owned and operated company with three generations of roofers on staff and more than 30 years of experience in the industry.
+We are a family-owned and operated company with three generations of roofers on staff.
+We have more than 30 years of experience in the industry.
 Our credentials are rock solid, and we even offer 5% discounts to senior citizens and veterans of the U.S. military.

 Tile Roof Repair